nkapila6/mcp-meme-sticky/README.md

 <img src='images/banner.jpg' width='300' height='200'>

 # mcp-meme-sticky
-Make memes or stickers using MCP server for WhatsApp or Telegram. ✨ no APIs ✨
+Create AI generated memes using MCP Meme Sticky.
+Can converted generated memes into stickers for Telegram or WhatsApp (WA coming soon). ✨ no APIs required ✨.

 For Telegram, the MCP server produces a link that can produce the image as a sticker.
 Can be viewed here: <a href="https://github.com/nkapila6/mcp-sticky-tele">MCP-Sticky Telegram Bot</a>.

-## Table of Contents
--- coming soon --

 ## Attribution
 The MCP server uses several services.
 Thank you to the following services / libraries.